 Lack of seriousness among the students, lack of sufficient funds, lack of interest of the students towards study, and lack of counselling for the students are some of the factors for the challenges of proper implementations of the CCE.

-Figure: 1
+Fig. 1

 Various challenges for the teachers in implementing CCE based on the review